scGetStuff/sitegen/README.md

 -   `rm public/*`
 -   copy static assets to `public/`
 -   generate HTML file for each Markdown file in `content/`

+# unknown

+-   is markdown valid? so far all the `util.py` code that does the parsing assumes things are well formed

 # type hints & mypy